-1702 Improving the Pedestrian Ne To improve the pedestrian netwintroduction of tactile paving, reappropriate locations, including ranks, bus stops and rail platfore accessibility for all users.
-1703 Public On-Street Accessible To provide public on-street acc appropriate.
-1704 Taxi Ranks To ensure the City is provided w taxi ranks and facilities and to e Transport Authority and represe regarding provision of same.
+It is an Objective of Dublin City Council: Improving the Pedestrian Network To improve the pedestrian network, and prioritise measures such as the removal of slip lanes, the introduction of tactile paving, ramps, raised tables SMTO2 and kerb dishing at appropriate locations, including pedestrian crossings, street junctions, taxi ranks, bus stops and rail platforms in order to optimise safe accessibility for all users.
+Public On-Street Accessible Parking Bays SMT03 To provide public on-street accessible parking bays where appropriate.
+Taxi Ranks To ensure the City is provided with adequate taxi ranks and facilities, SMT04 accessible and inclusive for a range of users, including wheelchair users, and to engage with the National Transport Authority and representatives of the taxi industry regarding provision of same.